n3dst4/fizzbuzz-cli/README.markdown

 > “Buzz”.
 For numbers which are multiples of both three and five print
 > “FizzBuzz”.

-Its origins are described in [a 2007 blog posy by Imran Ghory](http://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/).
+Its origins are described in [a 2007 blog post by Imran Ghory](http://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/).
 There's nothing special about FizzBuzz.
 It's just a trivial programming exercise.